 The California Department of Managed Health Care (DMHC), the Centers for Medicare & Medicaid Services (CMS) and the Department of Health Care Services (DHCS) require that providers and health plans furnish to requesting members general information regarding the contractual incentive plans currently in place.
+Information provided would be general information on how the provider is reimbursed for delivering covered services.
 Specific financial information is not required.
-Health Net has developed a brochure, which is mailed to members and potential enrollees on request.
-Providers may obtain a copy of this brochure by calling and requesting a copy from the Provider Services Center.
-The brochure provides answers to frequently asked questions from members about incentive plans.